SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 * The last entry is the physical path of the data, in our case the data lies on the iRODS server.

 **Exercise**

+Data can be downloaded from iRODS to you local machine with the command *iget*.
 Explore the command *iget* to store the data back in you home directory.
 Do not overwrite your original data!

 ## Replication across iRODS Zones